|CISSAMPELOS PAREIRA L. - ABUTA |

 It is used by nurse-midwives for labor stimulation and therefore known as "midwives herb".

 It also acts as an antiseptic to the bladder and is for that reason employed for the relief of chronic inflammation of the urinary passages.
 It is also a very good diuretic (to increase urine flow).

 This plant has a relaxing effect on smooth muscles (such as those in the walls of blood vessels and in the uterus).
 Using it may lower blood pressure or may cause muscle contraction in the uterus.

-This plant can best be used as an infusion (medicinal tea).
+This plant can best be used as an infusion (medicinal tea) and a herbal tincture.

 The Wayapi Indians use a tea of the vine and leaves as an oral analgesic.